The Difference Between Du, Ihr & Sie

 Since you are likely either just visiting Germany, most of the people you meet should be addressed with “Sie”.
 This is because you aren’t familiar enough with any of those people to use the other forms.
 This form is also easier for beginners to conjugate (that means your subject and your verb match forms).
 The present tense verb form is almost always the same as the infinitive (the version you will see when you look up a verb in the dictionary).

 It might be easier to understand when to use “Sie”, if you understand how to use “du” and “ihr”.
-Both of these versions of “you” are informal.
-This is used with friends of yours and family members.
+Both du and ihr mean “you” and are informal.
+They are used with friends of yours and family members.
 It is also used with pets, children up to about the age of 15, students, fellow blue collar workers, and members of certain clubs.

 While “Sie” can be used to address one or more people, “du” can only be used to address one person at a time.
 If you are saying “you all”, “y’all” or “you guys”, you use “ihr”.